Huarochirí Manuscript

-The Huarochirí manuscript (in modern Quechua spelling: Waruchiri) is a text in Classical Quechua from the late 16th century, describing myths, religious notions and traditions of the Indians of Huarochirí Province.
+The Huarochirí manuscript (in modern Quechua spelling: Waruchiri) is a text in Classical Quechua from the late 16th century, describing myths, religious notions and traditions of the Quechua people of Huarochirí Province.
 The main roles in the myth are played by mountain deities (Huacas), including the rivals Paryaqaqa and Wallallu Qarwinchu, who also act as protectors of regional ethnicities (Huarochirí, Huanca).
 This text is an important monument of early colonial Quechua literature, because it is unique in its detailed description of the traditional beliefs of the indigenous Andean population of the former Inca Empire.
 It has been described as 'the closest thing to an Andean bible'.

-Author, purpose, and rediscovery

-The name of the original Indigenous author is unknown, but the document was recorded and annotated by the Cuzco-born cleric Francisco de Ávila, who was responsible for the eradication of pagan beliefs.
-It is therefore considered ironic that the manuscript now preserves these beliefs,.
+Scholars have drawn comparisons between the Huarochirí Manuscript and the early twentieth-century Entablo Manuscript, also from Huarochirí (specifically, the village of San Pedro de Casta), which describes San Pedro de Casta's ritual water laws in predominantly Spanish language from a local point of view.

+Authorship and purpose

+The Huarochirí manuscript is the only surviving written source that records a prehispanic religious tradition of the Andes in an Andean language.
+As it was recorded decades after the entry of European colonists into the region, the retellings of these religious traditions were influenced by the preceding seventy years of colonial turbulence, including forced conversion and persecution.
+The manuscript was recorded and annotated by the Cuzco-born cleric Francisco de Ávila, who was responsible for the eradication of pagan beliefs – it is therefore considered ironic that the manuscript now preserves these very beliefs.
+The manuscript serves as a complex composite of testimonies and social memories, and the exact process of composition is unknown.
+It also contains many crossing-outs, tangents and marginal queries, likely those of Francisco de Ávila.
+It has been argued by Jorge Sanchez-Perez, Assistant Professor of Philosophy at the University of Alberta, that de Ávila's purpose was to use the myths recorded to prove the supposed superiority of the Christian faith, and to profess that he had been given foresight of these beliefs when attempting the conversion of indigenous peoples.

+The work of Huarochirí specialist Sarah Bennison of the University of St Andrews argues that both the colonial Huarochirí Manuscript and the twentieth-century Entablo Manuscript are intimately tied to khipu ('quipu') accountancy.

+Rediscovery

 For centuries, the manuscript was forgotten in the royal library of Madrid.
 German ethnologist Hermann Trimborn discovered the document in Madrid, translated it into German and published a bilingual edition in 1939.
 Most of it was destroyed in the Second World War.
 An expanded and re-worked edition in collaboration with Antje Kelm was published in 1967.
 In 1966, Peruvian writer and anthropologist José María Arguedas translated the text into Spanish for the first time and also published a bilingual edition (Quechua and Spanish).